vizoros/peer/README.md

 ![](vizoros-logo-smaller.png)

 # Vizoros Super Peer
-These are just some of the features of the our Super Peer ...
+These are just some of the features of our Super Peer ...
 + Resilent service architecture that uses a try again approach to recover lost time.
 + Mitosis replication feature that allows every peer to spawn off an installation of more peers
 + Docker images are compress and encrypted for optimal secure network transfer and decreased costs